 Market stages sharp comeback!
-Sensex jumps 1,100 pts from low, Nifty reclaims 23,050; here's why - BusinessToday
+Sensex jumps over 1,300 pts from intraday low, Nifty reclaims 23,100; here's why - BusinessToday

-Indian equity benchmarks rebounded sharply in Tuesday's trade, recovering from early losses to extend gains for the fourth consecutive session, helped by strong buying interest in information technology (IT) stocks.
-The 30-share BSE Sensex surged 1,122.82 points in late trading from the day's low of 73,282.41 to 74,405.23, while the NSE Nifty climbed 344.25 points to 23,063.55.
+Indian equity benchmarks rebounded sharply on Tuesday, recovering from early losses to extend gains for the fourth consecutive session, helped by strong buying interest in information technology (IT) stocks.
+The 30-share BSE Sensex pack climbed 509.73 points or 0.69 per cent to close at 74,616.58, while the NSE Nifty index rose 155.40 points or 0.68 per cent to settle at 23,123.65.
+During the day, Sensex jumped 1,334.17 points from intraday low and Nifty moved up 404.35 points.

+The rally added more than Rs 1.7 lakh crore to investors' wealth in a single session.
+The overall market capitalisation (m-cap) of BSE-listed companies increased by Rs 1.71 lakh crore to Rs 429.22 lakh crore from Rs 427.51 lakh crore in the previous session.

-Gains in index heavyweights such as Bharti Airtel Ltd, Infosys Ltd, Tata Consultancy Services Ltd (TCS), HCLTechnologies Ltd, ITC Ltd, Sun Pharmaceutical Industries Ltd, ICICI Bank Ltd, Tech Mahindra Ltd, Hindustan Unilever Ltd (HUL) and Kotak Mahindra Bank Ltd supported the benchmarks, helping them move into positive territory after a weak start.
+Gains in index heavyweights such as Infosys Ltd, Bharti Airtel Ltd, ICICI Bank Ltd, Tata Consultancy Services Ltd (TCS), HCLTechnologies Ltd, ITC Ltd, Sun Pharmaceutical Industries Ltd, Hindustan Unilever Ltd (HUL), Maruti Suzuki India Ltd and Kotak Tata Steel Ltd supported the benchmarks, helping them move into positive territory after a weak start.

 On the sectoral front, strong buying interest was seen in IT stocks.
 Metals, realty, media and FMCG sectors also traded higher.
-On the other hand, banks, financials, consumer durables and automobile stocks slipped.
-The broader market was almost flat, with Nifty Midcap 100 index marginally up 0.01 per cent and Nifty Smallcap 100 index down 0.04 per cent.
+On the other hand, state-owned banks and consumer durables slipped.
+The broader market was mixed, with Nifty Midcap 100 index up 0.20 per cent and Nifty Smallcap 100 index down 0.06 per cent.

 "The market at the moment is driving on hope and expectations.
 Sectors, which have been hammered in the last two or three months, have been making efforts to recover.
 Today, technology stocks got a boost.
 So, the approach should be day-specific at present due to the ongoing geopolitical issues.
 Investors should not look to build a portfolio at present, given the West Asia conflict.
 Inflation, costs and crude oil rates are a shock for every industry.
 One should lie low and wait for things to settle," said market veteran Arun Kejriwal.